across-protocol/contracts/README.md

 [This video](https://www.youtube.com/watch?v=iuxf6Crv8MI) is also useful for understanding the technical architecture.

+## Publishing NPM packages via GitHub Actions

+Publishing new `npm` packages should be done from the [`audit-latest` branch](https://github.com/across-protocol/contracts/tree/audit-latest).
+This is a protected branch.
+First check that the code you want to publish is at the HEAD of the `audit-latest` branch.
+The `package.json` `version` field should be equal to the next package version that you want to release.

+To initiate a new build, create a new release using GitHub actions.
+Set the release name and tag name equal to the version set in the `package.json`.
+There will be errors releasing the package if the version is already used or not up to date with the `package.json` `version`.

+Generate notes automatically by clicking the the "generate notes" button.

+Finally, publish the new version.
+This will kick off a run of the `./.github/workflows/publish.yml` script.

 ## Deployed Contract Versions

 The latest contract deployments on Production will always be under the `deployed` tag.